rbontekoe/BAWJ/docs/src/chapter6.md

-# 6. Accounts Package from a User Point of View
+# 6. The Accounts Package from a User Point of View

 With `using <module name>` in your code, you make the exported functions and types immediately accessible in the current scope.
-You can display the elements by typing `Account` followed by pressing twice on the Tab-button.
+You can display the elements by typing `Account.` followed by pressing twice on the Tab-button.

 In this chapter, you define the functions and types that you want to export.